Glacier Country Montana, USA Travel Guide

 Cost-effective meals for every traveler.

-Kalispell, Whitefish, and Missoula host popular farmer's markets in summer and early fall.
-These are excellent spots for fresh local produce, artisan foods, and prepared meals.
+Kalispell, Whitefish, and Missoula host popular farmer's markets during summer and early fall.
+These are excellent places for fresh local produce, artisan foods, and ready-to-eat meals.

 A festive atmosphere.